riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-2.md

       ...
 {% endhighlight %}

-OK, nothing complicated there, before hooking up the links let's switch gears and figure out what we want to have happen on the server.
+OK, nothing complicated there, but before hooking up the links let's switch gears and figure out what we want to have happen on the server.
 We'll want to specify not only a sort field but also a sort direction.

 ###Updating the publication and subscription

-OK, so let's update our publication first off.
+Let's update the publication first.

 #####/server/publications.js
 {% highlight JavaScript %}